 - In recent weeks, state legislatures have introduced bills seeking to establish presumptive eligibility for workers' compensation claims in response to the novel coronavirus (COVID-19) outbreak. - We will provide daily updates documenting any relevant new bills and the current procedural posture of the existing legislation.
-Today, actions include: - Virginia introduced four bills-SB 5066, SB 5022, SB 5097 and SB 5104-which would establish a presumption that the death or disability of firefighters, law enforcement officers, first responders, health care providers, and correctional officers due to COVID-19 is an "occupational disease" compensable under state's workers' compensation laws.
-These bills were all merged into SB 5066 by the Senate Committee on Commerce and Labor, which then referred the package to the Senate Committee on Finance and Appropriations.
-SB 5028, which included school board employees in its presumption, was also introduced, but it was not incorporated into SB 5066. - The California Senate Committee on Appropriation approved two bills-AB 196 and AB 664-which would create a presumption of workers' compensation eligibility for firefighters, peace officers, and healthcare workers who contract COVID-19.
-The California Assembly Committee on Appropriations approved SB 1159, which creates a presumption of workers' compensation eligibility for workers who contract COVID-19. - Most states that have introduced legislation establishing presumptive eligibility for workers' compensation claims follow this general framework: - Provides a presumption of compensability-that may be refuted by affirmative evidence-that a covered employee contracted COVID-19 during the course of employment; - Defines the contours of who qualifies as an eligible employee (e.g., peace officers, health care providers, food service workers, etc.); and - Clarifies the duration of the application of the provisions.
+Today, actions include: - The California Assembly passed SB 1159 and sent it to the Governor for signature. - The Virginia House passed HB 5028 and sent it to the Senate where it was referred to the Senate Committee on Commerce and Labor. - Most states that have introduced legislation establishing presumptive eligibility for workers' compensation claims follow this general framework: - Provides a presumption of compensability-that may be refuted by affirmative evidence-that a covered employee contracted COVID-19 during the course of employment; - Defines the contours of who qualifies as an eligible employee (e.g., peace officers, health care providers, food service workers, etc.); and - Clarifies the duration of the application of the provisions.